Gizra/og/docs/access.md

 Checking if a user can perform an entity operation on group content
 -------------------------------------------------------------------

-Organic Groups extends Drupal core's entity access control system so checking access on an entity operation is as simple as this:
+OG extends Drupal core's entity access control system so checking access on an entity operation is as simple as this:

 ```php
 // Check if the given user can edit the entity, which is a group content entity.
 $access_result = $group_content_entity->access('update', $user);
 ```

-Behind the scenes, Organic Groups implements `hook_access()` and delegates the access check to the `OgAccess` service, so within the context of group content this is equivalent to calling the following:
+Behind the scenes, OG implements `hook_access()` and delegates the access check to the `OgAccess` service, so within the context of group content this is equivalent to calling the following:

 ```php
 /** @var \Drupal\og\OgAccessInterface $og_access */